hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ```
 The code introduces a few helper variables, but the core logic is what we described above.
-The charging efficiency multipliers allow us to account for energy loss when charging from the grid or solar panels.
+The charging efficiency multipliers let us account for energy loss during transfers

-When we run it, we get the optimal values for switches in each period, but also several other metrics:
+When we run it, we get the optimal values for switches in several upcoming periods.
+We also get several other metrics:
 ```
 Configs:
 Number of periods: 400